Our County History

 Sherman County Musuem Photos Websites Immense Imagery Photography Wheat Rural History Oregon Moro-13.jpg

 Elevation ranges from 185 feet on the Columbia River to 3,600 feet on the plateau in the south.
-Summers are warm, dry and clear.
+Summers are warm, dry, and clear.
 Winters are relatively mild.
-Average rainfall is 11.56 inches a year, about half occurring November through February.
+The average rainfall is 11.56 inches a year, about half occurring from November through February.

 A Golden Land